 As an Integrative Interfaith and Esoteric Minister, my spiritual inclinations are eclectic and wide.
 I find much value in nearly all spiritual traditions and teachers, whether traditional or esoteric.
 Having identified myself as agnostic, atheist, and spiritual, at one time or another, I respect everyone’s spiritual and religious beliefs.
 I am very sensitive and intuitive, thus am an open and receptive conduit of information.
 As a Spiritual Emergence Coach, I can help those on their path of spiritual emergence and awakening.

-I value and have used Holotropic Breathwork®, SoulCollage®, Ayahuasca and Ibogaine, massage, CranioSacral therapy, Iyengar and Phoenix Rising yoga, astrology, art, journal writing, externalization of parts, movement, nature, animal spirit totem guides, and crystal healing to name a few.
+I value and have used Holotropic Breathwork®, SoulCollage®, psychedelic-assisted therapies, massage, CranioSacral therapy, Iyengar and Phoenix Rising yoga, astrology, art, journal writing, externalization of parts, movement, nature, animal spirit totem guides, and crystal healing to name a few.
 I may suggest you utilize some of these in addition to our sessions.

 These are areas that feed my soul and from which I lead my life’s purpose of listening to and helping others integrate their experiences.
 As a healed “wounded healer,” having pulled myself through the trenches of trauma and recovery with IFS and other modalities, I have a deep empathy and respect for those who are on their journey to wholeness.
 I feel deeply honored to accompany clients on their healing journeys.
 It warms my heart tremendously to know that what benefitted me and my healing process is now helping others.
 It’s more than a dream come true to know that I have had this kind of impact on the lives of others.